dykuang/dykuang.github.io/_posts/2019-08-13-Diffeq_w_NN.md

 $\frac{dx}{dt} = -x$ and $x(0) = 1$

 First, we need to think about what data to feed into the neural network.
 It is easy in this example, we can just feed grid points or randomly selected points (x, t): (1, 0), (1, 0.2), (1, 0.4), (1, 0.6), ...
 Second, we should consider what needs to be done to enforce the initial/boundary conditions.
 There are at least two ways:
 * Feed points at the boundary consistently to the network during training.
-This method is simple, but the points needed grows exponential with the growth of dimension and the training may not be stable if these points are not properly selected.
+This method is simple, but the points needed grows exponentially with the growth of dimension and the training may not be stable if these points are not properly selected.
 * Construct a solution template so that initial/boundary conditions are automatically satified.
 This method requires some human genius.
 In this toy example, the template is easy, one can set the form of solution: $x = x_0 + t\phi$.